-Anti-intellectualism, declining public debate, 2016 election, all three are starting to come up as topics of discussion among my Facebook friends.
-A good friend of mine who is either a Gen-Y’er or a Millennial, I’m not sure about the cutoff practices the Internet phenomenon of curating the news on social media to stimulate discussion among friends (and maybe to show off how much he reads, which is an admirably considerable quantity) The post in question came from a roundtable discussion held in New York City and sponsored by Basic Books about “The Future of the public intellectual.”
+Anti-intellectualism, declining public debate, 2016 election, all three are starting to come up as topics of discussion among my Facebook feed.
+A good friend of mine who is either a Gen-Y’er or a Millennial, I’m not sure about the cutoff, practices the Internet phenomenon of curating the news on social media to stimulate discussion (and maybe to show off how much he reads, which is an admirably considerable quantity).
+The post in question came from a roundtable discussion held in New York City and sponsored by Basic Books about “The Future of the public intellectual.”

 “I’m struck by what one wag called the herd of independent minds; by the fact that what too often passes for intellectual discussion is a process of trying to suit up everybody in a team jersey so we know just who should be cheered and who booed…,”

 When we’re looking around for who should get the blame for the declining complexity of public debate… [one is the] celebration of a self that views the world solely through the prism of the self, and much of the time a pretty “icky” self at that.
 It’s a quivering sentimental self that gets uncomfortable very quickly, because this self has to feel good about itself all the time.
 Such selves do not make arguments, they validate one another.”

 That got me thinking about how my generation–the baby boomers– has contributed to the current state of affairs and how those things will affect the 2016 election, as well as our chances of meaningful change.

 I should warn you ahead of time, being a baby boomer, I didn’t read the original article in The Nation because, being a baby boomer, everything is about me and my considerable hoard of knowledge and learning and my quest for enlightenment–yours not mine.
 I’m already there, deal with it.
 (Now you know why I love Jacques Derrida and deconstructionism).